FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

     String conferenceId = "conferenceId_example"; // String | ID of the conference this participant is in.

     String callId = "callId_example"; // String | ID of the Call associated with this participant.

-    UpdateConferenceParticipantRequest updateConferenceParticipantRequest = new UpdateConferenceParticipantRequest(); // UpdateConferenceParticipantRequest | Conference participant details to update
+    UpdateConferenceParticipantRequest updateConferenceParticipantRequest = new UpdateConferenceParticipantRequest(talk={ (Optional) Default is `true`.
+Setting to `false` mutes the Participant.
+FreeClimb returns an error and ignores any other value. }, listen={ (Optional) Default is `true`.
+Setting to `false` silences the Conference for this Participant.
+FreeClimb returns an error and ignores any other value. }); // UpdateConferenceParticipantRequest | Conference participant details to update try {

-    try {
       ConferenceParticipantResult result = apiInstance.updateAParticipant(conferenceId, callId, updateConferenceParticipantRequest);
       System.out.println(result);